- Am I an international student?

 Students entering Oberlin with outstanding results on well recognized national or international examinations may be eligible for advanced standing.
-Advanced secondary school courses such as A-level or International Baccalaureate (IB) courses may also earn transfer credit.
+Advanced secondary school courses such as Advanced Placement (AP) or International Baccalaureate (IB) courses may also earn transfer credit.
 General guidelines for transfer credit may be found in the college catalog.
 Transfer credit and prerequisite determinations are made, on request, after enrollment by individual academic departments at Oberlin.

 Can I apply if I already have a university degree?